Master of Science Engineering Science (Mechanical Engineer) (MSES-ME) Degree Program (Curriculum 572)

 Monterey , CA 93943-5100

 In addition, you are required to submit a formal signed command endorsement immediately following the submission of your application.
-You can find a template for this endorsement here.
+The Participation Agreement is now built into the application online.

 The document is to be signed by your commanding officer or if you're a civilian by your department manager.
 There are 2 options to submit this endorsement to the NPS Admissions Department: